Google Translate Doesn’t Work?

 I often hear people complain about Google translate.
 “It isn’t accurate”.
 “It isn’t reliable” and so forth.
 I am a fan of Google Translate and here is why.

 We live in the age of global connectivity and information technology.
-At the age of 72, I have started learning Arabic, spending an hour or two a day listening, reading and learning this fascinating language.
+At the age of 72, I started learning Arabic, spending an hour or two a day listening, reading and learning this fascinating language.

 Since the age of 60, over the last 15 years, at a stage in life when, supposedly, our memory and cognitive abilities decline, I have learned 10 languages.